5cover/WinClean/README.md

 - But if you don't have the time to do all of that, simply click on "Select scripts", "Recommended", "Yes", and "Run Scripts"
 - Inno Setup Installer

-> **Warning**
->By using this program, you agree that its creators may not be held responsible for any damage or loss of data it may cause.
-Refer to the license file for more information.

 ## Specs
 - .NET 6
 - WPF